roguetitan1703/Personalised-Music-Discovery/README.md

 - **Data Cleaning:** Conducting data cleaning and utilizing cleaned data for analysis provided insights into data preprocessing techniques and the importance of data quality for accurate analysis.

+## Libraries and Frameworks Used

+- **FastAPI**: Used as the backend web framework for handling API requests.
+- **Flask**: Used for connecting the backend to simple HTML, CSS, and JavaScript for the frontend.
+- **uvicorn**: Used for running the backend server.
+- **pandas**: Used for data manipulation and analysis, particularly for cleaning the dataset.
+- **numpy**: Used for numerical computing and handling arrays.
+- **matplotlib**: Used for data visualization and plotting graphs.
+- **Jinja2**: Used as the template engine for Flask to render HTML templates.

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).